PoCInnovation/Pool2022/Software/day05/React/README.md

 npm start
 ```

-You can continue if they all succeed !
+You can continue if they all succeed!

-Now that the foundations are laid for your project, it's time to start the frontend development !
+Now that the foundations are laid for your project, it's time to start the frontend development!

 ***